Reinhardbett/full-stack-open/part3/phonebook backend/README.md

 - Avoiding multiple responses using `return` before `res` calls in conditional branches
 - Managing in-memory data updates properly (especially in DELETE route)
 - Formatting HTML responses with line breaks using `<br>`
+- Define and use Mongoose models
+- Save and fetch data from MongoDB
+- Format returned JSON for frontend use
+- Centralize error handling with middleware
+- Perform CRUD operations via RESTful routes

 ---